Losing weight isn’t easy.

-To lose weight successfully and sustainably, you’ll have to adopt other strategies like a calorie deficit diet plan and a structured exercise program.
+To lose weight at home successfully and keep it off permanently, you’ll still have to adopt the right strategies like a calorie deficit diet plan and a structured exercise program.

 By adopting the strategy of calorie deficit, you can implement a weight loss plan that involves eating healthy, drinking 2-3L of water daily, exercising at home using your body weight and resistance bands, going for long walks or going for morning runs 2-3 times a week.

 Here’re some tips for losing weight at home: